Questions for Great Expectations

 - Take the class through a close reading of chapter 8, focusing on the depiction of Satis House and Miss Havisham.
 What key details reveal her character?
 In what way are descriptions of the house significant?
 Consider other chapters as well.

 - Also in chapter 8, Miss Havisham commands Pip to "play!"
 (59).
-Consider her command (and the idea of play itself) using the following quotations: "It is in playing and only playing that the individual child or adult is able to be creative and to use the whole personality, and it is only in being creative that the individual discovers the self" (Playing and Reality, D. W. Winnicott).
+Consider her command (and the idea of play itself) using the following quotations and our discussion of play theory (see your notes): "It is in playing and only playing that the individual child or adult is able to be creative and to use the whole personality, and it is only in being creative that the individual discovers the self" (Playing and Reality, D. W. Winnicott).
 "Play is voluntary, free, disinterested, and fun" (Homo Ludens, Johan Huizinga).
 How does the concept of play help us understand both Pip and Miss Havisham?
 What about Pip's boxing match with Herbert Pocket?
 (Ch.11)

 - Discuss Estella and her relationship with Pip.